itamarst/eliot/presentations/scientific-logging/presentation.md

 ---

-# Jupyter as tool for explanation
+# Explanations with Jupyter

 * Pros: Wonderful at interleaving execution and visual and prose explanations.
 * Cons: Not great from software engineering perspective (tests, modularity, etc.).

 ---

-# Eliot as tool for explanation
+# Explanations with Eliot

-* Shows calculation's intermediate results.
+* Logs show causal trace of calculation, with intermediate results.
 * Pros: Integrates with standard software execution structure.
 * Cons: No visualization capability, no ability to add prose.

 ---

-# A vision for the future: Eliot + Jupyter?
+# The future: Eliot + Jupyter?

-* What if you could take Eliot's output and load it into something like Jupyter?
+* In theory we could take Eliot's output and load it into Jupyter.
 * The best of both worlds: software engineering best practices, with Jupyter's ability to easily visualize and explain.
 * If you're interested I'd love to talk to you.